CrowdStrike/falcon-scripts/bash/containers/falcon-container-sensor-pull/README.md

 ## Auto-Discovery of Falcon Cloud Region

-The scripts support auto-discovery of the Falcon cloud region.
+The script supports auto-discovery of the Falcon cloud region.
 If the cloud region is not requested, the script will attempt to auto-discover it.
 If you want to set the cloud region manually, or if your region does not support auto-discovery, you set the `FALCON_CLOUD` environment variable or use the `-r, --region` flag.

 > [!IMPORTANT]
 > Auto-discovery is only available for [us-1, us-2, eu-1] regions.